garrigueta/ai-tools/docs/installation_guide.md

 ```

 ### On Windows:
-For Windows users, it's recommended to use Windows Subsystem for Linux (WSL) and follow the Linux installation steps.
+For Windows users, it's recommended to use Windows Subsystem for Linux (WSL) and follow the Linux installation steps, or use the binary package with PowerShell integration.

 ## PostgreSQL Database Setup (Optional)